ayoayco/ayco.io-astro/src/constants/now.md

 ## Something to look forward to

 Reading has been a great companion lately.
-[37signals](https://37signals.com/) inspired me while reading their book "Getting Real", just in time as I'm up for updating my vision for 2030, after achieving most of my 2025 targets.
+[37signals](https://37signals.com/) inspired me while reading their book "Getting Real", just in time as I'm up for updating my vision for 2030, after achieving most of my personal 2025 targets.
 [I want to start a cooperative that will empower people to take ownership of their digital lives.](https://social.ayco.io/@ayo/114655020696985932).